Obstacles to Exercising While Breastfeeding

 - Exercise moderately.
 (Yep, that’s the same as #1.
 It’s that important.)

 I would like to reiterate here that hours of intense cardio with the hopes of reclaiming some past version of your body are not necessary or helpful in your motherhood transition.
 Moderate levels of exercise are all that are needed to increase your functional fitness to aid you in the movements of motherhood.
-If you are struggling with embracing your new post-baby body, I highly recommend a consult with Melissa Hemphill, BIRTHFIT’s Mind-Body Nourishment resource (2).
+If you are struggling with embracing your new post-baby body, I highly recommend a consult with a BIRTHFIT Leader on Mind-Body Nourishment (2).

 “If I exercise, I’ll lose my milk supply.”